Following

 She gives me an exasperated look with glacier-blue eyes, taking a moment to puff a lock of her short black hair out of her eyes.
 “Dare.
 Did you seriously just ask me that?”

 “Yes!
 I did!”
 I say defensively, opting for simply holding the towel around my waist.
-“I know you’re a covert Peacekeeper, but you’re supposed to used those to skills in the field, not at the HQ!”
+“I know you’re a covert Peacekeeper, but you’re supposed to use those skills in the field, not at the HQ!”

 She shrugs.
 “Gotta get my practice in somehow.”
 She tucks her hands in the pockets of her slimming combat jacket, the hexagonal weave shimmering slightly as the fabric creases.
 “You just gonna stand there in a towel looking stupid?”